khaidarovs/particle_filter_project/README.md

 #### Incorporation of noise
 - Location:
 - We added noise to the distance and orientation values that we should update the particles' location and orientaion by.
-We sampled from normal distribution with standard deviation of 0.1, which we thought would result in a suitable amount of error.
+We sampled from normal distribution with standard deviation of (0.1 * diff calculated), which we thought would result in a suitable amount of error.

 #### Updating estimated robot pose
 - Location: